nickpiaddo/rsblkid/README.md

 ![Crates.io MSRV](https://img.shields.io/crates/msrv/rsblkid?labelColor=%23222222&color=%239c179e)
 ![Crates.io License](https://img.shields.io/crates/l/rsblkid?labelColor=%23222222&color=%230d0887)

+⚠️ WARNING: **This library is still in development, thus not yet suitable for use in production.**

 The `rsblkid` library is a safe Rust wrapper around [`util-linux/libblkid`][3].

 `rsblkid` can identify disks (block devices), the file systems they use to